Arash-Rezaie/jsBSP/README.md

 Just copy this project into yours.

 ### How to use:
 Please notice that id is an important attribute for this library.
-If you set that, the layout manager will hire that o.w it will generate one.
-Do not change that after initialization.
+If you set that, the layout manager will hire that o.w it will generate one. **Do not change that after initialization**.
+When user right clicks on the frame conrner, ctx-handler will get called.

 ```html
 <div class="bspLayoutManager" ctx-handler="doSomeThing"/>